Cheesy Corn Dip

 This post may contain affiliate links.
 Please read our disclosure policy.

-- It’s a crowd-pleaser: Its creamy, flavorful goodness is always a hit at parties, potlucks, or family gatherings.
+- Its creamy, flavorful goodness is always a hit.

 Ingredients for Corn Dip

-- Rotel – Diced tomatoes and green chilies to give this dip it’s flavor.
+- Rotel – Diced tomatoes and green chilies give this dip flavor.

 - Green onions – For color and taste.

-- Sour cream – We recommend full fat sour cream or it can get watery.
+- Sour cream – We recommend full fat sour cream or it may become watery.

 - Mayonnaise – Forms the base of the dip.